alexandear/article-similarity/README.md

 ### Tests

-There are unit and end-to-end tests.
-Unit and integration tests placed in `_test.go` files, end-to-end in `test` directory.
+There are unit and integration tests.
+Unit tests placed in `_test.go` files, end-to-end in `test` directory.

 Run unit tests: